apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, the unit-to-unit interval literals like `INTERVAL '1-1' YEAR TO MONTH` are converted to ANSI interval types: `YearMonthIntervalType` or `DayTimeIntervalType`.
 In Spark 3.1 and earlier, such interval literals are converted to `CalendarIntervalType`.
 To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.interval.enabled` to `true`.

-  - In Spark 3.2, `String_Column - Date_Column` will cause an analysis exception instead of implicitly converting the first column as Date Type.
-This is to make it consistent with the behavior of `String_Column - Timestamp_Column`.
+  - In Spark 3.2, the subtraction of string and date columns is disallowed.
+In Spark 3.1 and earlier, the string column was implicitly casted to date type, which is inconsistent with the subtraction of string and timestamp columns.

 ## Upgrading from Spark SQL 3.0 to 3.1